Self-Drive in Tokyo: 12 Things to Do That Are Under An Hour Away by Car!

 Image credit: Chris Yiu

 Ah, Akihabara — the Electric Town, home of the video game, anime, and manga enthusiast.
-Yodobashi Camera, a major landmark in the district, is a haven for anything related to consumer electronics, such as cameras, laptops, even household appliances like washing machines.
+Yodobashi Camera, a major landmark in the district, is a haven for anything related to consumer electronics, such as cameras, laptops, and even household appliances like washing machines.
 You name it, they have it!

 Hobby shops are plentiful in the area as well, chock full of rare manga and anime merchandise.
 For the arcade game lover, there are whole buildings dedicated to arcade games run by the juggernaut of the genre itself, SEGA.
 Akihabara Gachapon Hall is also a treat for the collector, with row upon row of the ubiquitous capsule machine and their randomised offerings ready for you to take home in the form of a souvenir or two.
-And if all those weren’t enough, the 8 storey-tall Don Quijote megastore is just the place to splurge on discount items and the most ridiculous of costumes.
+And if all those weren’t enough, the 8-storey-tall Don Quijote megastore is just the place to splurge on discount items and the most ridiculous of costumes.
 It’s truly an otaku’s paradise!

 Akihabara